dotnet/docs-maui/docs/data-cloud/push-notifications.md

 ### Add and configure services

-ASP.NET Core supports the [dependency injection](/aspnet/core/fundamentals/dependency-injection) software design pattern, which is a technique for achieving [inversion of control](/dotnet/architecture/modern-web-apps-azure/architectural-principles#dependency-inversion) between classes and their dependencies.

 To add and configure services in your web API backend app:

 1. In Visual Studio, add the [Microsoft.Azure.NotificationHubs](https://www.nuget.org/packages/Microsoft.Azure.NotificationHubs/) NuGet package to your project.
 This NuGet package is used to access your notification hub, encapsulated within a service.